This site is a work in progress. Please take a look around and let us know what you think!

 75 MacNab St S, Hamilton, ON L8P 3C1, Canada

 Offers support for women to help secure employment in the skilled trades industry.
-Provides participants with technical training and job coaching with specific regard to machinist and electrical work.
+Programs are offered at no cost, and provide participants with technical training and job coaching to start their career in the skilled trades.

 Successful participants will receive: